-On the other hand, had the investor placed the $1,928,600 with a fee-based financial advisor who charged 1% per year, the amount paid in fees between now the October 2046 maturity would be a staggering $700,916, an average of $25,960 per year over 27 years.
+On the other hand, had the investor placed the $1,928,600 with a fee-based financial advisor who charged 1% per year, the amount paid in fees between now and the October 2046 maturity would be a staggering $700,916, an average of $25,960 per year over 27 years.
 The coupon on the bond is 3.75%, so our 2,000-bond investor would receive $75,000 in annual interest income, or approximately $2,025,000 between now and the maturity date of the bond.
 As shown below, the fee-based advisor will reap $700,916 in fees over the next 27 years and will keep 34.61% of the investor's total interest income, assuming the client invested in the same Kroger '46 bond.
 This isn't as bad as when advisors placing clients into the oddly popular Vanguard Total Bond Market Index Fund between 2015-2018 earned more than their clients, but it's a close second.

 Figure 5: Costs of Investing $1.9 Million in Kroger Bonds over 27 Years

 With individual corporate bonds, it's not about how much you have to invest but rather how you invest.
 The first step in deciding how you invest is selecting the setup of your brokerage account among three choices: 1) a self-directed online brokerage account, 2) a commission-based financial advisor, or 3) a fee-based financial advisor.
 The second step is to decide which bonds to add to your portfolio.
-I recommend investors open a self-directed brokerage account at either Fidelity or E*TRADE and then subscribe to BondSavvy to determine which bonds to buy.
+I recommend investors open a self-directed brokerage account at either Fidelity or E*TRADE and then subscribe to Bondsavvy to determine which bonds to buy.

 Online brokerages such as Fidelity and E*TRADE have invested heavily in their trading platforms to make them efficient, transparent, and investor friendly.
 Customers of these online brokerages can view a bond's depth of book to see the number and size of bid/offer quotes and enjoy trading commissions that are a fraction of financial advisor commissions.
 They can also transact in trade sizes of 2 to 100+ bonds and achieve similar, and often times better, prices than larger investors.

-Please view my July 2018 presentation to the US Securities and Exchange Commission to better understand the quality of corporate bond prices available to individual investors.
+Please view my July 2018 presentation to the US Securities and Exchange Commission to understand the quality of corporate bond prices available to individual investors.

 Buying corporate bonds online is easy.
-BondSavvy subscribers enter the CUSIPs of our recommended bond into their online broker, and the trades are executed in a matter of seconds.
+Bondsavvy subscribers enter the CUSIPs of our recommended bond into their online broker, and the trades are executed in a matter of seconds.

 For each asset class, investors should demand the highest level of expertise available.
-For individual investors investing in corporate bonds, BondSavvy provides the industry’s highest level of expertise, as we know how to evaluate corporate bond investments from the perspective of individual investors better than anyone.
+For individual investors investing in corporate bonds, Bondsavvy provides the industry’s highest level of expertise, as we know how to evaluate corporate bond investments from the perspective of individual investors better than anyone.

 We are best in class for the following reasons:

 - Intimate knowledge of online brokerages: I was previously Head of Tradeweb Direct and a senior executive of BondDesk Group, companies that build systems for individual investors and financial advisors to buy and sell bonds online.
 Fidelity, Charles Schwab, E*TRADE, and Interactive Brokers were all clients of these companies, and I know how their systems work for the benefit of investors.
-These brokerages provide significant information around each bond available, and, as BondSavvy's chief investment analyst, I know how to use the information provided to narrow down investments to those that can outperform the market.
+These online brokerages provide significant information on each bond available, and, as Bondsavvy's chief investment analyst, I know how to use the information provided to narrow down investments to those that can outperform the market.